Squirrel Food & Feeding - Larders

 Surplus food is cached (i.e. buried) for retrieval when food is scarce; nuts (e.g. beech mast, hazel) and seeds (e.g. acorns) are generally cached during late summer and autumn for retrieval in winter.
-Grey and Red squirrels scatter cache, which means they hide each food item separately (occasionally two or three small items), rather than putting them together in a single large “larder”.
-Caches tend to be made in tree cavities or in shallow (2 or 3cm / 3in. deep) pits that they dig into the ground using their forepaws; those made in the ground are just large enough to contain the item being stored and are well covered over.
+Typically, Grey and Red squirrels scatter cache, which means they hide each food item separately (occasionally two or three small items), rather than putting them together in a single large “larder”.
+Caches tend to be made in tree cavities or in shallow pits that they dig into the ground using their forepaws; those made in the ground are just large enough to contain the item being stored and are well covered over.
 Caches I excavated one afternoon in 2015 were about 2.5cm wide and 3cm deep (ca. 1 x 1 inch), each containing a single hazel nut.
-Red squirrels will also cut fungal fruiting bodies and cache them singly in trees, to dry out.
-The cache recovery rate is variable and related to the mast crop (i.e. the abundance of food).
+Red squirrels will also cut fungal fruiting bodies and cache them singly in trees to dry out.
+The cache recovery rate is variable and appears to be related to the mast crop (i.e. the abundance of food).

 In a 1989 article to Natural History, Lucia Jacobs, at the University of California Berkeley, reports a nut recovery rate as high as 95% for Grey squirrels in North America.
 Conversely, in an article to the same journal in 1994, Michael Steele and Peter Smallwood note that in years where the mast crop is high, as few as 26% of cached nuts may be recovered.
 In the USA (and presumably also in the UK), where squirrels feed on rapidly germinating oaks, they have been observed to bite out the seed-germ tip before burying the acorn – this kills the radical and prevents the acorn germinating, prolonging the life of the cache.